 A typical example of a situation when there is a need to remove power to equipment in an emergency situation is in the case of fire.
-An uninterruptible power supply.

 You must be very careful where the EPO is positioned, to avoid accidental or malicious use.

 When the service engineer is called to site, they are looking for a failure within the UPS system, not normally the external circuits, and re-establishing power to the load can take longer than expected.

-Further problems with EPO circuits can be caused during the original installation of the UPS system where the designer, trying to make the operation of the EPO more secure, may also connect the under-voltage trips of circuit breakers supplying the UPS system.
+Further problems with EPO circuits can be caused during the original installation of the UPS system.
+Possibly where the designer, trying to make the operation of the EPO more secure, may also connect the under-voltage trips of circuit breakers supplying the UPS system.

-Typically, in spite of any perceived problems with the UPS system at this time, the circuit to the maintenance bypass is not available as it has tripped due to the operation of the EPO circuit, so power can still not be restored to the load.
+In spite of any perceived problems with the UPS system at this time, also of the circuit to the maintenance bypass is not available, then the power can still not be restored to the load.